 Summary: The biggest advantage of plastics, being durable, is also their biggest problem.
-It builds up in the environment as their durability outweighs their intended service life.
-To address this problem, biodegradable plastics (BPs) emerged in the early 1980s.
-Given that their production has since been increasing exponentially, 2.1 million manufactured in 2019, it is expected that their input into aquatic environments augments too.
-Studies have shown how plastics biofouling may affect their densities, and therefore their fate into the environment.
-Microbial communities (MCs) on plastics might also be composed of harmful pathogens using plastics as a vector.
-Furthermore, plastics may alter biogeochemical cycles by changing surroundings MCs.
-Hence, investigating microbial communities associated with these new plastics is a key issue to assessing their fate and ecological impact.
-Whilst plastics accumulation is well documented, knowledge about their impact on MCs is scanty, with even smaller attention being devoted to BPs.
+With improper waste disposal it builds up in the environment as their durability outweighs their intended service life.
+To address this problem, bioplastics emerged.
+Given that their production has been increasing exponentially, 1.2 million tonnes manufactured in 2020, it is expected that their input into aquatic environments augments too.
+To date, very little is known about their impact on the environment.
+Studies on their biodegradability have almost solely been led under controlled laboratory conditions.
+Whether biodegradable bioplastics might actually biodegrade in the natural environment remains enigmatic.
+Furthermore, studies have shown how microbial communities associated with plastics may have biogeochemical activities that differ from their surrounding ecosystem.
+Biofouling may also affect their density and buoyancy, and therefore their transport into the environment.
+Additionally, the plastisphere might be composed of pathogens or harmful algal blooms using plastics as a vector.
+Hence, investigating microbial communities associated with these new bioplastics is a key issue to assessing their fate and ecological impact.
+Whilst plastics accumulation is well documented, knowledge about their interaction with microorganisms is scanty, with even smaller attention being devoted to biodegradable bioplastics.